cadogsoftware/cadogsoftware.github.io/docs/spring-rest/MakingItRestful.md

 ```

 Notice how the responses now contain a "_links" section containing the HATEOAS links.
 Using these, any client can determine what to do next.

+### Next steps

+Now we have HATEOAS in place, the next principle we will address is making a change to the API.
+Wherever possible this should be a non breaking change, so that existing clients can continue to work.
+To do this follow this link: [Making Non Breaking Changes](./MakingNonBreakingChanges.md)